 HomeBlogFive Tips To Boost Wifi Range

-Posted on 9/1/2021 by Nicholas Jones
+Posted on 10/1/2022 by Nicholas Jones

 a person uses a laptop with a WiFi signal on the screen

-Whether you work from a home office in a newly converted shed on your property or you have a rambling ranch-style home that WiFi doesn’t quite cover, you might be looking for a way to extend your WiFi range.
+Whether you work from a home office in a newly converted shed on your property or you have a rambling ranch-style home that WiFi doesn’t quite cover, you might be looking for a way to boost WiFi range.
 For example, maybe WiFi connections are easy and strong in your living space but they don’t quite reach the master bedroom or the loft room on the third floor.

 Here are seven things you can try to get the most out of your WiFi signal or otherwise enhance digital connections throughout your home.

-1. Change the Location of Your Router
+1. Change the location of your router

-This is one of the easiest and cheapest solutions.
+If it works, this is one of the easiest and cheapest ways to boost WiFi range.
 If your WiFi router is currently located on one end of your house, then the signal has to stretch from that area all the way across your home.
 That includes moving through walls, appliances, and other obstructions, and all of that can weaken the signal.
-By the time it moves from the home office on the west side of the home to a bedroom on the east side, there might be little signal left to work well.

 The one downside to this solution is that you may need to run cable for the router.
 If you’re relying on internet coming into the home from an outside source, the cable may only come into a single room.
-You might have to update the cable to come into the room where you want your router to be or extend the cable by running wires internally in your home.
+You might have to update the cable to come into the room where you want your router to be, or extend the cable by running wires internally in your home.

-2. Download Firmware Updates for Routers and Devices
+2. Download firmware updates for routers and devices

 While you’re updating your router, consider planning to update your other connected devices.
-It’s possible your WiFi signal is strong but your devices aren’t using it in the most efficient manner because their firmware is out of date.
+It’s possible your WiFi signal is strong, but your devices aren’t using it in the most efficient manner because their firmware is out of date.

-3. Replace or Upgrade Your Router
+3. Replace or upgrade your router

 Digital devices get obsolete fairly quickly in this modern world.
 There’s a reason many companies offer coverage for up to two or three years.
 By that time, the device you might be using is often out of date and ready for an upgrade.